-Juneteenth commemorates the day slaves in Texas learned they were free — June 19th 1865, two years after Abraham Lincoln signed the Emancipation Proclamation and two months after the Civil War ended.
-Now it seems like Black and allied voices who’ve been working to get Juneteenth recognized as a national holiday are finally being heard.
-Forty-seven states and the District of Columbia recognize Juneteenth as a holiday, and companies including Amazon, Google, Nike and Target have all decided this year to observe it.
+Juneteenth commemorates the day slaves in Texas learned they were free — June 19, 1865, two years after Abraham Lincoln signed the Emancipation Proclamation and two months after the Civil War ended.

 Here are 20 ideas for fun ways for families with kids of all ages to celebrate:

 June is also Black Music Month.

 1. Give a listen to Roy Ayers’ album, JID002 (Jazz Is Dead 002) on its release date.

 2. Gather the family to watch classic episodes of “It’s Showtime at the Apollo” on Amazon Prime.